 Kix cereal is great right out of the box!
-This cereal makes a great road trip snack for grown ups and kids.
-When you find the little balls under your seats months later, you'll have great vacation memories to look back on.
+This cereal makes a great road trip snack for grown-ups and kids.
+Whole grain corn is the main grain in this poppable cereal.

 9. Barbara's Puffins Cereal, Honey Rice

 Another great cereal to eat right out of the box.
 Low sugar and full of healthy whole grain brown rice, this gluten-free option is great with almond milk.

 10. Post Bran Flakes

 This family-friendly cereal contains 7 grams of fiber, which is about 1/4th of your daily fiber.
 Made with whole grain wheat, wheat bran, and wheat flour, enjoy your bowl of Bran Flakes with a smile.